-Below is an overview of Holy Basil / Tulsi, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
-Gain a balanced and thorough understanding of the healing properties of Holy Basil / Tulsi.
+Below is an overview of basil, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
+Gain a balanced and thorough understanding of the healing properties of basil.

 How to take FULL advantage of Holy Basil / Tulsi's healing powers...

-CHECK OUT my Online Course about Holy Basil / Tulsi.
-Dive deep into the benefits and applications of Holy Basil / Tulsi from Eastern and Western perspectives and much, much more!
+JOIN ME in an exploration of the healing herb, Holy Basil / Tulsi (Sheng Lou Le).
+Explore the benefits and applications of Holy Basil / Tulsi, from Eastern and Western perspectives, and so much more!